Gioia3022/DevOps-Project-G-A/README.md

 ## 7. Istio and monitoring

 On one hand Istio is a flexible, open source service-mesh layer that links, watches over, and protects the containers in a Kubernetes cluster.
-Istio only functions natively with Kubernetes as of this writing, however because to its open source nature, anybody may create extensions that allow it to function with any cluster software.
+Istio only functions natively with Kubernetes as of this writing.
+However, Because to its open source nature, anybody may create extensions that allow it to function with any cluster software.

 On the other hand Prometheus is a system and service monitoring solution that is being developed by the Cloud Native Computing Foundation.
 It gathers metrics from configured targets at predetermined intervals, assesses rule expressions, presents the findings, and has the ability to raise alerts if a certain condition is seen to be true.